Three-Way Trade-Off in Multi-Objective Learning: Optimization, Generalization and Conflict-Avoidance: Optimization, Generalization and Three-Way Trade-Off

+where $(a)$ follows from the subadditivity of max operator, $(b)$ follows from triangle inequality, $(c)$ follows from Cauchy-Schwartz inequality.
+Setting $x = A(S)$, and taking expectation over $A,S$ on both sides of the above inequality proves the result. \end{proof}

-\end{proposition} With Proposition~\ref{prop:gen_err_minnorm_bound_grad}, next we introduce the concept of MOL uniform stability tailored for MOL problems and show that PS generalization error in MOL can be bounded by the MOL uniform stability.
+With Proposition~\ref{prop:gen_err_minnorm_bound_grad}, next, we introduce the concept of MOL uniform stability tailored to MOL problems and show that PS generalization error in MOL can be bounded by the MOL uniform stability.
 Then we analyze their bound in general nonconvex case and strongly convex case, respectively.